compuphase/Black-Magic-Probe-Book/README.md

 ## Utilities
 Several utilities accompagny this guide.
 Some are small, such as `bmscan` to locate the (virtual) serial port at which the Black Magic Probe is found.
 Another is a helper tool for a specific family of micro-controllers (`elf-postlink`).
 There are GUI utilities and text-mode utilities.
 All have been tested under Microsoft Windows and Linux.
 ## Building the software
 Several makefiles are provided for various compilers.
 Use the one that is appropriate for your system.
+It is most convenient if you rename the correct makefile (for your system) to `Makefile`, so that you don't have to specify it on the command line each time you run `make`.
 Most makefiles include a file called "makefile.cfg" for confuguration.
 Each makefile has a short section near the top to document which macros you can put in makefile.cfg.
-The file makefile.cfg is not in this repository; it should be written by you.
+The file makefile.cfg is not in this repository; it should be written by you (unless the defaults are fine for your workstation setup).
 The makefiles also include a dependencies file (if it exists), called "makefile.dep".
-However, this file is not in the repository either.
-The project builds without this file, but for tinkering with the code, good dependencies are vital.
-To get a dependencies file, you need to run `make depend`.
+A basic cross-platform dependencies file is provided.
+If you start tinkering with the code, and especially if you add new files, you will want to rebuild the dependencies by running `make depend`.
 This in turn requires that you have the utility [makedepend](https://github.com/compuphase/makedepend) installed.
 ### Linux
 Prerequisites are
 * libusb-1.0